marsgpl/hehebot/README.md

 ## Path event (Slumber Party)

 - ✅ claim reward
-- end of event - will there be a claimable reward?
+- ❌ end of event - will there be a claimable reward?
+- ❌ canClaim = step < currentStep
+     check this on last reward
+     I was sure that step <= currentStep

+## Misc

+- ❌ avoid unnecessary errors (insufficient energy to fight)